abarker/recdroidvid/README.rst

                       [--add-daw-mark-cmd CMD-STRING]
                       [--raise-daw-on-camera-app-open]
                       [--raise-daw-on-transport-toggle]
+                      [--raise-daw-to-top-cmd CMD-STRING]
-                      [--raise-daw-to-top-cmd CMD-STRING] [--audio-extract]
+                      [--is-daw-running-cmd CMD-STRING] [--audio-extract]
                       [--camera-save-dir DIRPATH]
                       [--camera-package-name PACKAGENAME]
+                      [--config-conditional STRING]
                       [PREFIXSTRING]

    Record a video on mobile via ADB and pull result.
+All config options can be set in a file `.recdroidvid_rc.py`.
+The file is evaluated and the list `rdv_options` in the file is used as the options list.
+See the example config file.

    positional arguments:
      PREFIXSTRING          The basename or prefix of the pulled video file.
                            Whether name or prefix depends on the method used to record.

    optional arguments:
      -h, --help            show this help message and exit --scrcpy-cmd CMD-STRING, -y CMD-STRING
                            The command, including arguments, to be used to launch the scrcpy program.
 Otherwise a default version is used with some common arguments.
-Note that the string `--window-title=RDB_SCRCPY-TITLE` can be used to
+Note that the string `--window-title=RDV_SCRCPY_TITLE` can be used to
                            substitute-in a more descriptive title for the window.
      --numbering-start INTEGER, -n INTEGER
                            The number at which to start numbering pulled videos.